 Becoming a Volunteer

 Dogs 4 Rescue is a home-based rescue run predominantly by us and a hand full of dedicated volunteers.
-Volunteering isn’t pretty (especially this time of year) and often is more about cleaning than interaction with animals – it is about making this place the best it can be for them and enriching their lives.
+Volunteering isn’t pretty and often is more about cleaning than interaction with animals – it is about making this place the best it can be for them and enriching their lives.

 We rescue dogs for rehoming but also have a number of other animals that we have rescued over the years who have come to live here permanently.
 We hope to re-home the majority of the dogs into forever homes but where we cannot re-home them, we provide them with permanent sanctuary.
-We would of course never euthanise a healthy animal.
-As vegans, all life is precious.
+We would never euthanise a healthy animal, we are vegans, all life is precious.

 Volunteering isn’t often what people imagine and it certainly isn’t sitting surrounded by dogs dishing out cuddles and treats.
 It’s the hard graft behind the scenes but still, for the right people, it can prove just as rewarding and enriching as we see the environment, that we are creating for these guys, reach it’s true potential.